Study: Carnivores’ return helps Yellowstone park streams

 BILLINGS, Mont.
-(AP) — Scientists say the return of wolves and cougars to Yellowstone National Park is helping restore a landscape that was altered in their absence and allowing streams to return to a more natural state.
+(AP) — The return of wolves and cougars to Yellowstone National Park is helping restore a landscape that had been altered in their absence and allowing streams to return to a more natural state, according to a new study.

-The widespread extermination of the two carnivores early last century meant the elk herds they prey on were able to grow in size.
-Those elk ate away willow plants and other vegetation along the park’s streams, causing erosion damage.
+The widespread extermination of wolves and cougars early last century meant elk herds that the carnivores prey on were able to grow in size.
+The swollen herds ate away willow plants and other vegetation along the park’s streams, causing erosion damage.

-But researchers from Oregon State University say that by knocking back elk numbers and changing their behavior, wolves and cougars have restored the park’s natural balance.
+But in recent years, resurgent populations of wolves and cougars have restored the park’s natural balance by knocking back elk numbers and changing the herds’ behaviors, according to Robert Beschta and William Ripple of the Oregon State University College of Forestry.

-The researchers say willows are rebounding and streams are recovering, although it could take a long time to complete.
+Cougars returned in the 1980s and wolves were reintroduced about a decade later.
+In the years since, the park’s elk population has dropped dramatically.
+As a result, willows are rebounding and streams are recovering, the researchers said.

 Most Read Nation & World Stories